emilyrosenberg/grain-free-friend/README.md

 - User can add and delete favorites from the recipe detail page.
 - User can comment on recipes.
 The comments will have CRUD functionality.
 - User can filter a search by tag.
 This will also involve creating tags, instead of the placeholder fix in the current version.
-- Require admin approval for user-submitted recipes and comments. the user can submit a recipe, and when it is approved, it will be published.
+- Require admin approval for user-submitted recipes and comments.
+The user can submit a recipe, and when it is approved, it will be published.
 - Add contact form.
 As a placeholder, the Contact button on the About page currently links to Facebook's home page.
 - Make custom 403 page visible.
 - Custom feedback messages.
 - Update styling and visual appeal.
 - Content.
-My grain-free recipe development project is ongoing.
+The grain-free recipe development project is ongoing.

 ## Languages, Libraries, and Software
 ### Languages